sophieehill/level-up/content/home/welcome.md

   css_class:
 ---

-The Levelling Up Scheme offers support to A-Level students from under-represented backgrounds.
+The Levelling Up Scheme offers support to A-Level students from under-represented backgrounds, including:

+- Academic tuition, mentoring and support
+- Preparation for University
+- Guest lectures from world leading academics